Augmentations are Sheaves: Augmentations are sheaves

 \subsubsection{The augmentation category is a sheaf}

 \begin{theorem} Let $\Lambda$ be a front diagram with base points at all right cusps.
 Then the presheaf of categories $\underline{\Aug}(\Lambda)$ is a sheaf. \end{theorem} \begin{proof} Given Corollary \ref{cor:aug-sheaf}, it remains to check that sections have sufficiently many objects, which can be checked using the condition of Lemma \ref{lem:strictify}.
-On objects, the local morphisms to the Morse complex category were literally isomorphisms, and we verified Lemma \ref{lem:strictify} for the Morse complex category. \end{proof}
+On objects, the local morphisms to the Morse complex category were literally isomorphisms, so we may check in the Morse complex category.
+In Section \ref{MCissheaf}, we noted that the hypothesis of \ref{lem:strictify} holds for the Morse complex category. \end{proof}